-Due to their massive size, millennials have proven to be disrupters in many industries, and real estate is no exception.
-As millennials reach peak home buying age, real estate agents have started to pay special attention to the way millennials prefer to move through the process.
+Due to their extensive size, millennials have turned out to be disrupters in many industries, and real estate is no exception.
+As millennials reach peak homebuying age, Real Estate Agents have started to pay attention to the way millennials prefer to move through the process.

-They are a unique generation, with habits and preferences unlike any other previous group of home buyers.
-According to the National Association of Realtors, they have also made up the largest portion of home buyers for the past two years.1 As a result, understanding the traits of the average millennial in search of a home is vital for a real estate agent to provide the best possible customer service.
+They are a unique generation, with habits and preferences unlike any other previous group of homebuyers.
+According to the National Association of Realtors, they have accounted for more than a third, 36 percent of all home purchases in the past year.
+As a result, understanding the traits of the average millennial in search of a home is crucial for a Real Estate Agent to provide the best possible customer service.

 How Millennials Communicate

-In general, millennials have no interest in talking on the phone.
-U.S. News & World Report explained they would much prefer for real estate agents to contact them via text or email.2 Player Murray, managing broker at Berkshire Hathaway HomeServices York Simpson Underwood Realty in North Carolina, told the publication millennials have no desire to waste time talking on the phone for something that does not merit an entire conversation.
+In general, millennials have little interest in talking on the phone.
+They would much rather have a Real Estate Agent contact them via text or email.
+They usually do not want to spend time talking on the phone for something that does not merit an entire conversation.

 How Millennials Search for Homes

-According to U.S. News and World Report, all of this technology has made the millennial home buyer incredibly informed.
-By the time millennials sit down with a real estate agent, they have likely already determined which neighborhood they want, and they may already have a list of homes in which they are interested.
+All this technology has made the millennial homebuyer more informed.
+By the time millennials sit down and talk with a Real Estate Agent, they have likely already determined which neighborhood they want to buy in, and they may already have a list of homes in which they are interested.

-Real estate agents, however, need not fear that they have been replaced by apps.
-Despite their love of Internet research, millennials depend on real estate agents more than any other generation.
-The NAR survey reported that while 51 percent of millennial home buyers used the Internet as a major shopping source, 90 percent used a real estate agent.
+Real Estate Agents, however, do not need to worry about being replaced by apps.
+Despite their love of Internet research, millennials depend on Real Estate Agents more than any other generation.
+The 2019 NAR Homebuyers and Sellers Generational Trends Report recorded that while 62 percent of millennial homebuyers used the Internet as a major shopping source, 20 percent used a Real Estate Agent.

-Millennials have a massive amount of information available at their fingertips, and they need real estate agents to help them sift through that information.
-The home buying process is overwhelming, and real estate agents are integral sources.
-Millennials rely on an agent's knowledge and experience to guide them through the process and tell them if their decisions are correct.
+Millennials have an enormous amount of information available at their fingertips, and they need Real Estate Agents to help them filter through that information.
+The homebuying process may be overwhelming, and Real Estate Agents are essential sources.
+Millennials rely on an agent's expertise and experience to help guide them through the process and tell them if their decisions are correct.

-U.S. News and World Report emphasized that millennials want to be a part of every step of the home buying process, so real estate agents should treat them as partners, rather than customers.
-They want quick, efficient communication.
+Millennials also want to be a part of every step of the homebuying process, so Real Estate Agents should treat them as partners, rather than customers.
+They want a brief, productive communication.
 In addition, millennials choose their agents based on referrals, so agents should make sure to have testimonials and online reviews on their website.

 Why Millennials Want Homes

-According to Forbes contributor Lucy Mueller, many millennials are approaching home buying with an investor attitude.3 They are not purchasing homes with the intent of living in them for long periods of time.
+Many millennials are approaching homebuying with an investor attitude.
+They are not purchasing homes with the intent of living in them for long periods of time.
 Rather, they want to spend a short period fixing them up before selling them for a profit.
-Millennials are even prioritizing home buying over other important milestones, like marriage.
+Millennials are even prioritizing homebuying over other important milestones, like marriage.
 The massive costs of weddings have become a turnoff to millennials, and they are demonstrating a preference to put that money in real estate instead.

-Nela Richardson, chief economist at Redfin, told Mueller millennials are less focused on large suburban homes and instead are focusing their searches on homes in urban areas - properties that are close to their offices and in walkable neighborhoods.
-These properties, Richardson said, are very good investments.
+Millennials are less focused on large suburban homes and instead are focusing their searches on homes in urban areas - properties that are close to their offices and in walkable neighborhoods.
+These properties are considered a very good investment.

-The NAR survey found millennials' top reason for purchasing a home was the simple desire to own their own home.
+The NAR report found the top reason millennials purchase a home is the simple desire to own their own home.

 The Problems Millennials Face

-While Millennials have recently made up the largest portion of home buyers, Yun explained there would be even more of them if not for the financial barriers stopping many from taking the plunge into homeownership.
+While Millennials have recently made up the largest portion of homebuyers, there’s even more of them if not for the financial barriers stopping many from taking the plunge into homeownership.

 More than any other group, millennials face crippling student loan debts.
-Mueller said the average college graduate owes about $28,400.
+On average college graduates owe about $32,700.
 There are programs to help millennials buy a home despite this debt, but it is still difficult to afford a down payment.
-Mueller said another obstacle is competition with investors.
-Because millennials are searching for short-term homes, they are often bidding against investors who are willing to pay cash upfront.
+Another obstacle is competition with investors.
+Because millennials are searching for short-term homes, they are often bidding against investors who are willing to pay cash up front.

 The Bottom Line

-According to U.S. News and World Report, there is still a generational gap between real estate agents and their millennial customers, as many agents are older and accustomed to different ways of conducting business.
-Understanding these traits are key to providing the best possible guidance to the millennial home buyer.
+There is still a generational gap between Real Estate Agents and their millennial customers, as many agents are older and accustomed to different ways of conducting business.
+Understanding these traits are key to providing the best possible guidance to the millennial homebuyer.